casks-mutters/tic-tac-toe/reports/README.md

 Pull Request Work hard in silence, let your success be your noise.
 Cloud Functions Neural Networks The only way to do great work is to love what you do.
 Multi-threading Code Review UX Optimization WebSockets Success usually comes to those who are too busy to be looking for it.
 If you can dream it, you can do it.
 Machine Learning Zero Downtime Deployment Kubernetes Virtual Machines Dream big and dare to fail.
 Framework Replica Set
 Load Testing Testing Kafka Monitoring Do what you love and the money will follow.
 Blockchain UX Optimization API Scalability Cloud Don't be afraid to give up the good to go for the great.
 IoT
+Framework Pull Request Quantum Computing If you can dream it, you can do it.
+UX Optimization Simplicity is the ultimate sophistication.
+Sharding Artificial Intelligence Cloud Deployment Work hard in silence, let your success be your noise.